sowbyspencer/sowbyspencer/README.md

 - 👋 Hi, I’m @sowbyspencer
+- I'm a Software Engineering Student at BYU-Idaho

 <!---
 sowbyspencer/sowbyspencer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.